lei-json/amex-classification-1b/README.md

 - Data quality uncertainty: Some entries may be incorrect or extreme outliers, requiring careful consideration.
 - Visualization limits: Plotting 100k+ points affected clarity and analysis precision.
 - Future work: With more time/resources, we would explore ways to increase model accuracy, try additional models or ensemble techniques, and enhance feature engineering to better capture patterns in the data.

 ---

 ## 🙏 **Acknowledgements**

-Thank your Challenge Advisor, host company representatives, TA, and others who supported your project.

 We would like to acknowledge our AI Studio Coach Jenna Hunte, Challenge Advisor Saurabh Gupta, Break Through Tech, and American Express for their support throughout this project.
 Their guidance, mentorship, and resources were instrumental in helping us complete the credit score classification project.